TheMTank/GridUniverse/README.md

 and then being able to run large scale experiments using these algorithms on different open-source environments as well as our own custom environments.

-Currently working exclusively on OpenAI gym and a GridWorld environment made by us.
+Currently working exclusively on OpenAI gym and a grid world environment made by us, which we called "GridUniverse".

-## GridWorld
+## GridUniverse

-We have created a highly customisable GridWorld OpenAI gym environment to enable research and large scale testing, evaluation and comparison of new and old RL algorithms.
+We have created a highly customisable world framed in a discrete state space OpenAI gym environment to enable research and large scale testing, evaluation and comparison of new and old RL algorithms.
 Eventually, it will also allow large scale experimentation in exciting new areas like Language Grounding, Meta-Learning and Exploration.

 ![GIF](docs/maze_solver_BFS_10_times.gif)

-## GridWorld features and plans
+## GridUniverse features and plans

-While there have been plenty of GridWorld and maze RL environments created in the past, none have attempted as large a feature list as planned for this one.
+While there have been plenty of grid world and maze RL environments created in the past, none have attempted as large a feature list as planned for this one.
 The goal is to contain this extensive list of features and algorithms __all within one place__.
 This will enable groundbreaking research while also being a very useful educational source for any level of expertise (beginners to advanced).